Netruk44/Netruk44.github.io/content/project/2024-physics-playground/index.md

 *No content yet*-->

 ## Why?
 The app was intended as a way for me to learn more about developing for Apple platforms.

-Originally, I intended to put this app into the App Store, however Apple has blocked my registration for a developer account, and their support has been unresponsive.
-As such, I have no way to distribute the app.
-I don't see much reason to continue learning how to develop for the Apple ecosystem if I can't distribute my work, so I've put this project on hold.

-Instead, I may write up a tutorial on how to make your own physics sandbox app using my code as an example at some point in the future.
+I decided to release it to the public since there was some user interest and no other similar apps on the Vision Pro App Store yet.

 ## Screenshots